Active Substance: lapatinib

 - in combination with an aromatase inhibitor for post-menopausal women with hormone-receptor-positive metastatic disease, not currently intended for chemotherapy.
 The patients in the registration study had not previously been treated with trastuzumab or an aromatase inhibitor.
 No data are available on the efficacy of this combination relative to trastuzumab in combination with an aromatase inhibitor in this patient population.

-What is Tyverb used for?
+What is Tyverb and what is it used for?

-Tyverb is used to treat patients with breast cancer that has been shown to be ‘expressing’ large amounts of HER2.
+Tyverb is a cancer medicine used to treat patients with breast cancer that has been shown to be ‘expressing’ large amounts of HER2.
 This means that the cancer produces a specific protein called HER2 (also known as ErbB2) in large quantities on the surface of the tumour cells.
 Tyverb is used in the following ways:

 - in combination with capecitabine (another cancer medicine) when the cancer is advanced or metastatic and got worse following previous treatment including an anthracycline and a taxane (other types of cancer medicine), and following treatment of the patient’s metastatic disease with trastuzumab (another cancer medicine).
 ‘Advanced’ means that the cancer has started to spread and ‘metastatic’ means that the cancer has already spread to other parts of the body;

-- in combination with trastuzumab for advanced or metastatic cancer that does not respond to hormones (hormone receptor-negative disease), and which got worse when previously treated with a combination of trastuzumab and other cancer medicines (chemotherapy);
+- in combination with trastuzumab for metastatic cancer that does not respond to hormones (hormone receptor-negative disease), and which got worse when previously treated with a combination of trastuzumab and other cancer medicines (chemotherapy);

 - in combination with an aromatase inhibitor (another type of cancer medicine) in women who have been through the menopause, when the cancer is metastatic and responds to hormones.
 This combination is used in women who do not currently need to receive standard chemotherapy to treat their cancer.